Peter Laughner: Music career

-There have been suggestions that Laughner was briefly considered as a replacement for Richard Lloyd when he departed Television, a band he championed from their earliest days.
-However, Richard Lloyd disputes this.
+Laughner admired the early New York punk scene, routinely hanging around prominent CBGB figures like Patti Smith, Richard Hell and Tom Verlaine during the early 1970s.
+He had reportedly auditioned to replace Richard Hell in Television and was responsible for organizing the band's first gig outside NYC, which was played in Cleveland, Ohio.

 Death

-Laughner had severe drug and alcohol abuse problems that ultimately led to his death by acute pancreatitis in 1977 at the age of 24.
+Laughner had severe drug and alcohol abuse problems, which were self-attributed to his emulation of rock heroes like Lou Reed.
+This behavior contributed to his bandmates in Pere Ubu bringing up concerns regarding his unreliability which led him to leave the band in 1976, he subsequently joined the writing staff of Creem alongside Lester Bangs, with his drug abuse ultimately leading to his death from acute pancreatitis on June 22, 1977 at the age of 24.
 Lester Bangs wrote a eulogy for him, simply titled "Peter Laughner is Dead".

 Rumors to the effect that Laughner was despondent, even suicidal, at the time of his death have been contradicted by Laughner's last known message, written and mailed to Cleveland singer Ruby Port on the evening prior to his death.
 This letter revealed his intent to move to a retreat in the Ohio countryside, where he could write new music as well as rest and regain his health.

 Recordings

 Laughner's only known entrance into a recording studio was for the Pere Ubu single sessions, though he left behind countless lo-fi live, rehearsal, and demo recordings.
 In 1994, Tim/Kerr label released Take the Guitar Player for a Ride, a 15-track LP drawn from these tapes, later re-released as a CD.
 This compilation sold poorly and has since gone out of print.
 Fans continue to circulate bootleg recordings and a Cleveland-based label, Handsome Productions, offers a comprehensive collection of his music on CD, officially endorsed by his estate.

-On October 3, 1973, Pete Laughner appeared as the hour's musical guest on the weekly "Coffee Break Concert" series broadcast over WMMS in Cleveland live from their studios.
+On October 3, 1973, Pete Laughner appeared as the hour's musical guest on the weekly Coffee Break Concert series broadcast over WMMS in Cleveland live from their studios.

 In June 2019, the Smog Veil record label released a 5-disc Laughner box set (with tapes procured from Handsome Productions, Pere Ubu's David Thomas, Tim Wright, and others).

 In addition to solo recordings, Laughner's live guitar and vocal work is available in the posthumous Rocket from the Tombs album The Day the Earth Met the Rocket from the Tombs.